hasanmoudud/geocompr/main.md

 Unlike early works in the field all the work presented in this book is reproducible using code and example data supplied alongside the book, in R packages such as **spData**, the installation of which is covered in Chapter \@ref(spatial-class).

 Geocomputation is closely related to other terms including Geographic Information Science (GIScience), Geomatics, Geoinformatics, Spatial Information Science, Geoinformation Engineering [@longley_geographic_2015], and the fledgling Geographic Data Science (GDS).
-Each term shares an emphasis on emphasising a scientific (implying reproducible and falsifiable) approach building on GIS software, although their origins and main fields of application differ.
+Each term shares an emphasis on a 'scientific' (implying reproducible and falsifiable) approach building on GIS software, although their origins and main fields of application differ.
 GDS, for example, emphasizes 'data science' skills and large datasets, and can be used as a synonym for Geocomputation.
 A distinguishing feature of Geocomputation, as advocated in this book, is its focus on applied geographic analysis and the application and development of new methods.